rcls/discus/README.md

   `NAND`, which can be inverted in the carry logic.

-This is visible in logic operations setting the carry flag to fixed values, so that AND(A) and OR(A) can be used as carry-set and carry-clear instructions.
+This is visible in logic operations setting the carry flag to fixed values, so that `AND(A)` and `OR(A)` can be used as carry-set and carry-clear instructions.

 The ripple carry uses two gate levels per bit.
-One gate level per bit could be achieved by dualizing every second ALU bit, saving a few transistors.
+One gate level per bit could be achieved by dualizing every second ALU bit, saving a few transistors; I chose to keep each bit identical, instead.

 Increment and decrement instructions are implemented by forcing one arithmetic input to be all-zeros or all-ones, and forcing the carry chain input.

-The transistor count is 20 transistors per bit, including the output-enable driving the Q bus.
+The transistor count is 20 transistors per bit, including the output-enable driving the `Q` bus.

 Register File
 =============

-The main register file consists of the four architectural registers A, X, Y, U and the hidden register K.  The register file is dual ported, with seperate read and write ports.
+The main register file consists of the four architectural registers `A`, `X`, `Y`, `U` and the hidden register `K`.
+The register file is dual ported, with seperate read and write ports.

-The accumulator A also outputs directly to a bus.
-Four of the registers are 5T2R NMOS SRAM cells, while the accumulator is a 7T2R CMOS SRAM cell, to give high drive strength for the A bus.
+The accumulator `A` also outputs directly to a bus.
+Four of the registers are 5T2R NMOS SRAM cells, while the accumulator is a 7T2R CMOS SRAM cell, to give high drive strength for the `A` bus.

 The read port provides only weak access from the bit-line to the SRAM cell, so that precharge is not necessary.
 Writes are latched in a separate latch during